abhinsharma/simple-notion-orm/docs/orm/relations.md

   // dual example: rel(tasks, "project").to(projects).dual({ syncedPropertyName: "Tasks" })
 ]);

-// or use the table sugar
+// or use the table sugars
 await tasks.addRelation("project", projects, { type: "single_property" });
+await tasks.addRelations({
+  project: { target: projects, options: { type: "dual_property", syncedPropertyName: "Tasks" } },
+  documents: { target: documents, options: { type: "dual_property", syncedPropertyName: "Tasks" } },
+});
 ```

 - `single()` creates a one-way relation property on the source table.
 - `dual()` lets you mirror the relation on the target by providing the synced property metadata.
-- The helper groups property patches per table and calls `databases.update` under the hood.
+- `addRelations` batches multiple columns for the same table and still calls `linkRelations` under the hood, so use it when you have lots of links to configure.

 ## Insert rows with linked IDs